 - Increasing need to invest in more management (non-productive workers) to ensure alignment and coordination

-- This works with mature team members working together since years
+- This works with mature team members working together for years

 - Distributed team performance is much lower than collocated teams

 Offshore raised in the 90s as an opportunity to reduce the cost of development.
-At that time, simple (obvious) activities or support were the main reasons to offshore with the intention to remain the core complex activities close to the Headquarters.
+At that time, simple (obvious) activities or support were the main reasons for offshore to remain the core complex activities close to the Headquarters.

-Early adopters have been advised by cost killers or lean coaches with the idea of transposing a manufacturing process at scale.
-10 years ago, S. Momin, former CIO of ABN AMRO in Luxembourg explained that whilst making a security and compliance check in India, he discovered that the outsourced activities have been partially outsourced to a more cheaper location, China at that time.
+Cost killers are advising Early adopters or lean coaches with the idea of transposing a manufacturing process at scale.
+Ten years ago, S. Momin, former CIO of ABN AMRO in Luxembourg explained that while making a security and compliance check in India, he discovered that the outsourced activities had been partially hand-over to a third party to a more cheaper location, China at that time.
 During his presentation, he explained that the Bank relocated all their outsourced activities in nearshore East Europe.
 This relocation ensured better quality and faster delivery only due to better communication (better timezone shift) and the possibility to attend the location and flying back to the office in a day.

 Nowadays, outsourcing for cost saving is a “red-herring”.
 The level of competences in former “emergent countries” reached the same standards than in Western Europe and North America and some are even better.

-The well known “follow-the-sun” model sounds to respond to “organisation” and the aim to respond faster and deliver in a very short period of time.
-The model isn´t perfect but it is an interesting alternative.
-Some points have to considered like:
+The well known “follow-the-sun” model sounds to respond to “organisation” and the aim to respond faster and deliver in a short period.
+The model isn’t perfect, but it is an exciting alternative.
+Some points have to consider:

 - The development team should be in the same timezone +/- 2 hours